phamtrongngh/aws-terraform-challenges/11-monitoring-ec2-instances-using-cloudwatch/solution/README.md

 - One public subnet with CIDR block `10.0.0.0/24`.
 - The default security group:
   - Allows inbound traffic on port 80 from the internet.
-  - Allows inbound SSH traffic from the public IP address of the network you are running the Terraform script from.
-We use the `http` data source to get the public IP address from `http://checkip.amazonaws.com/`.
+  - Allows inbound SSH traffic on port 22 from the internet.

-    > Note: In case you can't ssh to the EC2 instance later, maybe because your internet provider uses a proxy server that changes your public IP address frequently, you can replace `${data.http.my_ip.body}/32` with `0.0.0.0/0` to solve the issue.
-However, this is less secure and not recommended for production environments.
+    > Note: In the real world, it is recommended to restrict SSH access to a specific IP address or range of IP addresses to enhance security.
+However, for the purpose of this challenge, we allow SSH access from anywhere (`0.0.0.0/0`) to avoid issues related to IP changes in your network that could prevent you from accessing the instance later.
   - Allows all outbound traffic.

 Apply the changes to create the VPC and its associated resources: